1. What is an Investment Horizon?

 3. How do Investment Time Horizons affect your Portfolio?

-If you want your investment portfolio to have proper diversification, you must ensure that it comprises of various asset classes.
+If you want your investment portfolio to have proper diversification, then you must ensure that it comprises of various asset classes.
 You can look at a longer investment horizon and be able to take more risk as this allows the market many years to recover.

 4. Time Horizon for Other Investments